 Christian sources record that Constantine experienced a dramatic event in 312 at the Battle of Milvian Bridge, after which he claimed the title of emperor in the West.
 According to these sources, Constantine looked up to the sun before the battle and saw a cross of light above it, and with it, the Greek words "ΕΝ ΤΟΥΤΩ ΝΙΚΑ" ("by this, conquer!", often rendered in the Latin "in hoc signo vinces"), Constantine commanded his troops to adorn their shields with a Christian symbol (the Chi-Ro), and thereafter they were victorious.

 How much of the Christian religion Constantine adopted at this point is difficult to discern; most influential people in the empire, especially high military officials, were still pagan, and Constantine's rule exhibited at least a willingness to appease these factions.

-The field of action is Palestine, and gradually extends over Syria, Asia Minor, Greece, and Italy.
-The most prominent centres are Jerusalem, Antioch, and Rome, which represent respectively the mother churches of Jewish, Gentile, and United Catholic Christianity.
+The field of action is Palestine and gradually extends over Syria, Asia Minor, Greece, and Italy.
+The most prominent centers are Jerusalem, Antioch, and Rome, which represent respectively the mother churches of Jewish, Gentile, and United Catholic Christianity.

 See main page: Early church

 The second period, from the death of the apostle John to the end of the persecutions, or to the accession of Constantine, is the classic age of the ecclesia pressa, of heathen persecution, and of Christian martyrdom and heroism, of the cheerful sacrifice of possessions and life itself for the inheritance of heaven.